NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## E. coli Prophage Virulence Factor Database

 Members of the "E. coli and Shigella" tax group were selected from the [NCBI Pathogen Database via the Isolates Browser](https://www.ncbi.nlm.nih.gov/pathogens/isolates/#/search/taxgroup_name:%22E.coli%20and%20Shigella%22).
 A subset of 10,000 genomes were identified based on the filters "Host:Human" or "Host:Homo sapiens", "Isolation type:clinical" or "Isolation type:environmental/other", and "Scientific Name:Escherichia coli".
 Separated into two groups, "environmental" and "clinical", genomes were sorted by GenBank Assembly ID and 3,500 genomes were downloaded for each group.
+Genomes were downloaded using the R script `ecoli_download_links.R` and requires [pathogens_combined_table.csv](https://github.com/NCBI-Codeathons/Host_Phage_Interactions/blob/development/data/pathogens_combined_table.csv) and assembly_summary_genbank.txt, which can be accessed directly from NCBI `wget ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/assembly_summary_genbank.txt` (~100MB)

 [VirSorter v1.0.5](https://github.com/simroux/VirSorter) was applied to all E. coli genomes to detect prophage integrated into the genome with the parameters `--db 2`.
 Detected prophages were annotated using [Prokka v1.14.0](https://github.com/tseemann/prokka) with the an additional database created from the [PARTIC database v3.5.43](https://www.patricbrc.org/) to target bacterial virulence factors, including ARDB, CARD, NDARO, PATRIC_VF, TCDB, VFDB, and Victors.

 ![alt_text](https://github.com/NCBI-Codeathons/Host_Phage_Interactions/blob/development/images/ProphagePipeline.jpg)